Cdemeke1227/project-three-research/README.md

 *   Continuous integration knowledge

 ## What deployment options are there?
 What are the benefits of the deployment options?
-*   AWS will give us the best project three experience, I want to learn more about how to deploy.
+*   It may be overkill but, AWS will give us the best project three experience.
+Also I really want to learn more about how to deploy.

 ## Who are the competitors?
 What do they do well?
 What problems do they have?
 Its a little hard to define the competition since the ideas is still bit abstract.